NorthCoastChurch/IT-Policy/Policy-1-Acceptable-Use-Of-Information-Systems.md

 Authorized users may access, use, or share North Coast Church proprietary information only to the extent it is authorized and necessary to fulfill the users assigned job duties.

-All users must lock their devices, when the device will be unattended for any amount of time.
-Employees must logout of computers, after their use.
+All users must lock their devices when the device will be unattended for any amount of time.
+Employees must log out of computers after their use.

 North Coast Church proprietary information stored on electronic and computing devices, whether owned or leased by North Coast Church, the employee, or a third party, remains the sole property of North Coast Church.
 All proprietary information must be protected through legal or technical means.